elughsmanuel/groove-server/README.md

 - **Streaming Experience:** Record and manage financial transactions seamlessly.
 - **User Authentication** Secure access for both users and administrators.

-## API Documentation

-For detailed API documentation, you can refer to the [Swagger/OpenAPI Documentation.](http://localhost:8000/api/v1/docs)

 ## Built With

 Express.js - Web Framework